 Our team in Bradford come from a range of interdisciplinary backgrounds, with plenty of experience both of academic study and hands on expertise in clinical hospitals.
-We contribute to the biomedical science teaching and research by providing insight into a broad fauna of bacterial species both infectious and passive.
+Our research provides insight into a broad fauna of bacterial species both infectious and passive.
 We are keen to better understand and treat a range of complex infectious organisms.

 We are also working on biological sensors and other biotechnological devices to treat, combat the spread of, or faster diagnose all manner of infections.

 Gastro-intestinal infection, usually manifested as diarrhoea and/or vomiting, remains a major cause of global death, with up to 1 million people per year succumbing to the disease, the majority being young children in developing countries.

 We have studied many different infective species that cause can gastro-intestinal disease, such as Escherichia coli - an almost ubiquitous member of the microflora of the healthy GI tract.
 E. coli has a number of strains and variants which have evolved to be pathogenic to humans.
 Enteropathogenic E. coli (EPEC).
 EPEC usually only cause disease in very young children, but it can be very severe and is often fatal.
 The bacteria adhere to the surface of the small intestine and causes changes to the structure and function of the cells lining the gut.
 This process is quite complicated, and involves multiple genes, our aim is to understand the roles of some of the identified but uncharacterised genes and proteins.